Cinnamon and Kale

 More healthy crumble recipes to try

-• Healthy rhubarb crumble
+• Healthy rhubarb crumble.

-• Summer Berry Crumble
+Summer Berry Crumble

-• Gluten Free Apple and Blackberry Crumble
+Gluten Free Apple and Blackberry Crumble

 • Apple and almond crumble

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.